 What is Reach Out?

-Our REACH OUT programme provides all pupils with a safe forum for discussion and a place to access information – such as an understanding of positive mental health strategies, an awareness of illegal or addictive substances, knowing what to look for in a university, or a whole range of topics in between.
+Our REACH OUT programme provides all pupils with a safe forum for discussion and a place to access information – such as an understanding of the importance of caring about themselves and how to develop and sustain healthy relationships, positive mental health strategies, an awareness of illegal or addictive substances, knowing what to look for in a university, and a whole range of topics in between.

 The programme falls broadly under three themes: Health and Wellbeing, Relationships and Living in the Wider World.
 It is a spiral curriculum, structured to ensure that topics are addressed and revisited at age-appropriate moments, so that pupils may build upon their prior learning and understanding.

 Sessions usually take place on Monday afternoons and include discussions, small group workshops and assemblies led by Tutors or Heads of Year.
 Regular lectures with external specialists also help pupils set these ideas within a wider context.

 The guiding principles behind Reach Out are embedded within the School’s Values and so are reflected and reinforced throughout all aspects of School life.

 Reach Out extends to parents and guardians too, with workshops and webinars throughout the year, from advice on supporting good mental and physical health, to minimising anxiety during public examinations, information on effective study skills and higher education applications.
 We encourage parents and guardians to contact Housemasters and Housemistresses, our Hunt Health Centre and Well-being Counselling Team for advice and support.

 For more information on Reach Out, or to view the Programme of Study or PSHE Policy, please contact Louise Wilson, Deputy Head (Pupils & Community) E: firstname.lastname@example.org